 Whether you want to fly over the forest canopy on a zipline, gallop a horse along the surf, or tube through underground river systems, here are some of the most unforgettable adventures to be discovered in this lush jewel of a country.

 Along the coast, you’ll find limpid lagoons, dozens of sandy cays to explore, and miles of mangrove forests.
 Under the water, though, is one of the reasons Belize draws adventurers from all over the world: the largest barrier reef in the northern hemisphere.

 There are literally hundreds of places to dive, and the reef is considered so important ecologically that UNESCO designated it a World Heritage Site in 1996.
 The dazzling corals are teeming with aquatic life, including turtles and manatees, groupers, eels and rays.

 Divers can expect to see over 400 species of fish and more than 60 types of coral.
 Depending on the season, you can even swim with whale sharks, gentle giants that feed on krill.

 Discover the Rainforest by ATV

-What could be more fun than racing through the jungle on an ATV?
+One of the best things to do in Belize is to race through the jungle on an ATV.
 You’ll start at the Jungle Paw Outpost camp with a briefing and practice ride, during which you’ll try different skills, such as turning, backing up, and going up and down hills.